EgonHult/MontyHallProblem2.0/README.md

 # MontyHallProblem2.0

-Monty Hall solution where you can choose the number of doors to prove the paradox better.
+Monty Hall solution where you can choose the number of doors to prove the paradox easyer.